 Mt.
 Kurikoma is an active volcano.
 It has lain dormant since its last eruption in 1944.
 There are some craters around the Sukawa trail.
 Please note that high concentrations of toxic volcanic gases may accumulate in places of lower altitude such as recesses and valleys.
 If you notice that there may be something wrong with the volcano, such as a bad smell, earthquakes or unusual changes, make sure to evacuate to a place of safety as soon as possible.

 The Japan Meteorological Agency website provides information about the volcanoes of Mt.
 Kurikoma.

-It is highly recommended that you take out sangaku-hoken insurance for mountain climbing and hiking.
+It is highly recommended that you confirm your travel insurance covers activities including mountain climbing and hiking.
 Having this insurance will significantly reduce personal costs in the event of injury, illness or other occurrences such as natural disasters.